-City of McKinne Public Sector Ne ey, TX Broadband Discovery eeds Questionnaire - 8/31/21 The public sector has needs that need to be addressed in a Broadband Master Plan.
-Public sector entities can include: IT Parks and Recreation Public Works Planning and Development Services Administration Economic Development Emergency Services Emergency Management Police Fire Current How is connectivity done currently to day?
-Are there assets that aren't connecte d that would be good to have connected?
-Is there adequate redundancy (is you Is there adequate redundancy (is your connectivity/internet reliable)?
-Is the connectivity what you want or Is the connectivity what you want or are there improvements to make?
-How much is done on McKinney own ied assets?
-How much is handled by private prov Is customer service from private p Are costs acceptable? riders? providers adequate?
-What are you currently paying?
-2. Future What do you know of that is planned in each of the departments? in the next 5 - 10 years that will require broadband Is the current connectivity adequate to handle these next steps?
-Could connectivity keep you from tak ing these steps?
+City of McKinney, TX Broadband Discovery Public Sector Needs Questionnaire - 8/31/21 The public sector has needs that need to be addressed in a Broadband Master Plan.
+Public sector entities can include: IT Parks and Recreation Public Works Planning and Development Services Administration Economic Development Emergency Services Emergency Management Police Fire Current How is connectivity done currently today?
+Are there assets that aren't connected that would be good to have connected?
+Is there adequate redundancy (is your connectivity/internet reliable)?
+Is the connectivity what you want or are there improvements to make?
+How much is done on McKinney owned assets?
+How much is handled by private prov Is customer service from private p Are costs acceptable?
+2. Future What do you know of that is planned in each of the departments? in the next 5 - 10 years that will require broadband Is the current connectivity adequate t to handle these next steps?
+Could connectivity keep you from taking these steps?